the Pärnu International Documentary and Anthropology Film

 selection, the following materials must be sent to the

-* Two high-resolution digital or printed film stills (full-colour,
+* Two high-resolution film stills or 2 photos of the film (full-colour,

-resolution of 300 dpi, preferably in JPEG format, and
+resolution of 300 dpi, preferably in JPG format).

 * The dialogue list in English for the translation